We hope that you'll take advantage of our services. After all, that's why we're here.

 Group study rooms are available to NLC students working on group projects or as a study group.
-Rooms are available on a first-come, first-served basis.
+Rooms are available on a first-come, first served basis.
 An individual student may use a group study room but if a group needs the room, the individual will be asked to vacate.
 Students may check out a whiteboard marker and eraser at the Circulation Desk and wireless connectivity is available in all study rooms.
-Like the rest of the library, we ask that food and drinks be enjoyed outside of the library and that noise be kept to a reasonable level.
+Like the rest of the library, we ask that food and drinks be enjoyed outside of the library and that noise is kept to a reasonable level.

 Wireless access is available throughout the library and the NLC campus.
-Students, staff, and faculty can take advantage of the NLC's free wireless access on their wireless ready equipment.
+Students, staff, and faculty can take advantage of the NLC's free wireless access on their wireless-ready equipment.
 To read more about the District's wireless access, visit the NLC WiFi page.